Iraqi army says advances in Mosul, despite suicide bombers

 They have faced fierce resistance from a few thousand militants who have deployed hundreds of suicide car bombers and waves of attacks by snipers, assault fighters and rocket teams.

+“We destroyed more than 10 suicide car bombs and killed snipers and weapons teams,” Saidi told Iraqi television.
+“The clearing is continuing and in the coming hours, God willing, this quarter will be completely cleared.”

+Saidi said there were 50 districts in the eastern half of Mosul, which is divided by the Tigris river.
+Military reports suggest troops have controlled or entered less than a quarter of those.
+Several times they have lost territory overnight and had to fight to retake it.

-Islamic State has also used a network of tunnels around the city and merged into the civilian population of 1.5 million people still living there, helping it launch surprise raids and ambushes on the troops.
+Islamic State has used a network of tunnels around the city and merged into the civilian population of 1.5 million people still living there, helping it launch surprise raids and ambushes on the troops in areas they believed had been cleared.

-The military statement said the Counter Terrorism Service took control of the districts of al-Qadisiya al-Thania, which it moved into on Friday, and adjacent al-Arbajiya.
+“The biggest challenge, which is holding up the advance, is the presence of civilians ... and their use as human shields by the terrorists,” Saidi said.

+“There are Daesh (Islamic State) elements on the roofs while families are present on the ground floor - that means we have to find a way to deal with the Daesh forces on the roofs without damaging the house or the families.”

+Sometimes, while troops are helping residents evacuate “we notice a group of armed men among the civilians who open fire on the troops”, he added.

-Further south, but still on the eastern fringes, troops from the First Infantry and Ninth Armoured divisions attacked the jihadists in the Salam neighborhood.
+Further south, but still on the eastern fringes, troops from the First Infantry and Ninth Armoured divisions attacked the jihadists in the Salam neighborhood, the military said.

 Security forces and army troops are also advancing on southern and northern fronts close to the city, aiming to open new fronts inside Mosul to put further pressure on the ultra-hardline Islamists.